SPONSORS & SUPPORTERS 2019

-Every year, the vital support of The John Ruskin Prize generous founders and supporters means that three selected winners receive substantial prize money to help them further their practice.
-In addition, all Prize finalists (in 2015/16, 30 artists were shortlisted) benefit from exhibiting and selling their work to a wider audience at a major UK gallery or museum, and from inclusion in a widely circulated printed catalogue and addition to the accompanying online Ruskin Prize Editions collection.
+Every year, the vital support of The John Ruskin Prize generous founders and supporters means that three selected winners receive significant prize money to help them further their practice.
+In addition, all Prize finalists benefit from exhibiting and selling their work to a wider audience at a major UK gallery or museum, and from inclusion in a widely circulated printed catalogue and addition to the accompanying online Ruskin Prize Editions collection.

 Prize winners and finalists have gone on to be shortlisted and win further major art prizes, instigate joint social art projects with their fellow Ruskin Prize finalists and secure residencies and scholarships both in the UK and abroad.
 Facilitated by The John Ruskin Prize, shortlisted works have been acquired by major public and private collections including: The Victoria & Albert Museum, The Ruskin Collection and Rogers Stirk Harbour + Partners.